yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 ![](https://nrmjjlvckvsb.compat.objectstorage.ap-tokyo-1.oraclecloud.com/picgo/2022/08-12-73705f60f481800257b06b46fb468e66.png)

-### Modern CI and CD followed by the GitOps Priciples
+### Modern CI and CD followed by the GitOps Principles

-GitOps-based CICD uses a `pull strategy` that consists of two key components: a `“Deployment Automator”` that watches a git repository or a image registry, and a `“Deployment Synchronizer”` that sits in the cluster to maintain its state.
+GitOps-based CICD uses a `pull strategy` that consists of two key components: a `“Deployment Automator”` that watches a git repository or an image registry, and a `“Deployment Synchronizer”` that sits in the cluster to maintain its state.

 Developers push their updated code to the code base repository; where the change is picked up by the CI tool and ultimately builds a Docker image.
-The ‘Deployment Automator’ notices the image, pulls the new image from the repository, and then updates its YAML in the config repo.
-The Deployment Synchronizer, a component comes with the GitOps tooling of choice(ArgoCD or FluxCD) in the Kubernetes cluster, then detects that the cluster is out of date, and it pulls the changed manifests from the config repo and deploys the new image to the cluster.
+The ‘Deployment Automator’ notices the image, pulls the new image from the repository and then updates its YAML in the config repo.
+The Deployment Synchronizer, a component that comes with the GitOps tooling of choice(ArgoCD or FluxCD) in the Kubernetes cluster, then detects that the cluster is out of date, and it pulls the changed manifests from the config repo and deploys the new image to the cluster.

 ![](https://nrmjjlvckvsb.compat.objectstorage.ap-tokyo-1.oraclecloud.com/picgo/2022/08-12-5532a7d799157ba76aed6ea2931e2f08.png)